jgraham0325/land-register-api-docs/docs/api-documentation/V1.0/index.md

 {: .govuk-body}

 The street manager GeoJson API exposes works spatial data to authenticated users for use with mapping queries.
+See the resource guide for details.
-Details TBC {: .govuk-body}
+{: .govuk-body}

 #### Open data API